nikunjagarwal17/chemical-technology-project/DOCS_FULL.md

-SimpleCantera — Full usage & developer documentation
+Pyroxa — Full usage & developer documentation
 =====================================================

 This document explains every line of `USAGE.md`, describes the public API and features, shows all common usage combinations with examples, and provides concrete steps to customize functions and rebuild the project.